bensaadaCanine/VidlyAppFrontend/README.md

 # VidlyAppFrontend
 Vidly is an application for managing movie rentals database.
+Frontend created using React.js